danduh/ng-process-env/README.md

 ```

 You will be prompted to insert relevant project name project name.
-You can skip it and use schematics generator later.
+You can skip it and use schematics generator later by running:

-Use schematics to update relevant project.

 ```bash
 ng g ng-process-env:process-env